spacelift-io/runner-terraform/README.md

 is also pushed to the `ghcr.io/spacelift-io/runner-terraform` as a backup in case of issues with ECR.

+## Images

+We publish two images.
+One has `gcloud` CLI bundled, the other does not.
+This is because `gcloud` is a very large package and we want to keep the image size down.

+- `spacelift-io/runner-terraform:latest` -> no `gcloud` CLI
+- `spacelift-io/runner-terraform:gcp-latest` -> with `gcloud` CLI

 ## Branch Model

 All changes merged to `main` branch are automatically built and pushed to the Docker repository with the `future` tag.